defstudio/vite-livewire-plugin/README.md

 In some cases (i.e. when working on non-livewire elements), you'll want to full reload he page when a blade file is changed.

 By adding an `VITE_LIVEWIRE_OPT_IN=true` entry in your `.env` file an opt-in checkbox will show on the bottom right corner of the webpage, allowing you to enable/disable livewire hot reload.
 If disabled: a full page reload will be triggered when blade files are changed.

-> **Warning**
-> This Vite plugin, as Livewire needs to persist in page, is not fully compatible with other plugins that full refresh the page when a `.blade.php` file changes (i.e. laravel/vite-plugin with blade option active)
-> in order to make them work together, `blade` files in `**/livewire/**` should be excluded from blade hot reload.

 ## Changelog